Take just one minute to think about how many self-help books you've read... articles you've skimmed... or online courses you've taken.

 This framework gives us a powerful weapon for habit change: to build good habits reinforce the cue-craving-response-reward loop.
 To break bad habits, weaken the cue-craving-response-reward loop.

-Let's break down the habit of someone overeating peanut butter using the cue-craving-response-reward loop (definitely not applicable to me):
+Let's break down the habit of someone eating too much peanut butter using the cue-craving-response-reward loop (definitely not applicable to me):

 - Cue: The cue in this case could be a specific time of day (like after dinner), seeing a jar of peanut butter on the kitchen counter, or feeling stressed or bored.